General Security Alert (Initial Message)

-- This template is very to the point.
+- These templates are to the point.
 You do not want to create panic but you need to let as many people know as quickly as possible to evacuate the building.

 - The reason for the date and time stamp is to eliminate confusion as to when the threat was reported.
 You can give more details online to keep people updated.

 - Template: "A fire or a sign of fire has been reported.
 Follow company procdures.
 [Date] [TIME] For further info [YOUR URL]